Do you have something

 Raptors soaring blogs.agu.org

+September is the time for Raptor Watching!
 The group of birds known as diurnal raptors are birds of prey that are sometimes referred to simply as “hawks.”
 They include eagles, falcons, ospreys, vultures, kites and harriers as well as hawks.
 They range in size from the diminutive American kestrel (not much bigger than a robin) to the massive bald eagle with a wingspan of more than six and a half feet.
 We regularly observe and count 14 species at NH Audubon’s Raptor Observatories.

 During the fall migration season, NH Audubon welcomes visitors to raptor observatories at Carter Hill Orchard in Concord and Pack Monadnock at Miller State Park in Peterborough.
 As thousands of raptors pass overhead, NH Audubon staff tally birds as part of an international effort to monitor raptor population trends in the Americas.
 Thousands of visitors – including hundreds of students from across the region – come to the observatories to learn about raptor identification, and to experience the spectacle of raptor migration.